Michael Otsuka

-Michael H. Otsuka (born 1964) is an American left-libertarian political philosopher and Professor in the Department of Philosophy at Rutgers University.
+Michael H. Otsuka (born 1964) is an American political philosopher and Professor in the Department of Philosophy at Rutgers University known for his work on left-libertarianism.
+As of 2020, Otsuka politically identifies as a social democrat.

 Career

 Otsuka earned his Doctor of Philosophy degree in politics from Balliol College, Oxford, under the direction of G. A. Cohen, on a Marshall Scholarship, after graduating from Yale University with a bachelor's degree in political science summa cum laude in 1986.

 Prior to moving to the London School of Economics in 2013, Otsuka was Professor of Philosophy at University College London, where he had taught since 1998, and, before that taught at UCLA and the University of Colorado.
 He joined Rutgers University in September 2022.

 Philosophical work

 Otsuka has written extensively in political philosophy on topics such as equality and left-libertarianism.
 Otsuka is a proponent of actual-consent forms of government, in opposition to the mainstream of political theory which has thought such systems to be unworkable.
 He has also published articles in normative ethics on the morality of harming and saving from harm.